Forest Fungal Ecology Research Award

 - Significance and preliminary results, if available (be concise in your explanation)

 - Budge and budget justification.
 Include in this section a timeline to complete the proposal (generally one year) and a plan for dissemination of results

 - Copy of the permit or letter requesting a permit if it is needed to work in a sensitive site (as part of the PDF file)

-- A letter of support from the major professor addressing the student’s abilities and potential and briefly summarizing the student’s research and the appropriateness of the award.
-The reference letter should be sent directly by the individual writing the letter, not the applicant.
+- A letter of support from the major professor addressing the student’s abilities and potential, and briefly summarizing the student’s research and the appropriateness of the award.
+The reference letter should not be sent directly by the individual writing the letter, not the applicant.

-To apply: Complete the application, being sure to include all required items listed above, in electronic format as a single PDF file.
+Complete the application, being sure to include items 1-5 listed above.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
-The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith-Forest Ecology Application).
+The file name should contain: the last name of the applicant-“award name” Application (e.g. Smith-Forest Ecology Application).